jacebenson/jace.pro/content/post/2018-09-20-update-set-naming/index.md

 Update set names should be somewhat meaningful without having to look at the contents of the XML.\
-ServiceNow has some recomendations on [HI](https://hi.service-now.com/kb_view.do?sysparm_article=KB0552854) and on the [Docs](https://docs.servicenow.com/bundle/kingston-application-development/page/build/system-update-sets/reference/get-started-update-sets.html)
+ServiceNow has some recommendations on [HI](https://hi.service-now.com/kb_view.do?sysparm_article=KB0552854) and on the [Docs](https://docs.servicenow.com/bundle/kingston-application-development/page/build/system-update-sets/reference/get-started-update-sets.html)